boltpkg/bolt-query/README.md

-# pyarn-query
+# bolt-query

-> Query info and files from your pyarn project
+> Query info and files from your Bolt project

 ```js
 let results = await query({